Hangover Square (film): CD release of Herrmann's music

 In 2010, British label Chandos released a CD including a 17-minute concert suite from Hangover Square, assembled by Stephen Hogger.
 The film's musical tour de force is a sonata movement for piano and orchestra in the Lisztian style (in which the scherzo and adagio movements, which are typical as succeeding movements in a concerto, are compressed and presented in place of a central development).
+On the original film soundtrack the piece was performed off-screen by the pianist Ignace Hilsberg.
 Slightly revised by the composer in 1973 for Charles Gerhardt's RCA film music series and retitled "Concerto Macabre," it has been recorded by RCA, Naïve, Koch and Naxos, in addition to the recording paired with Hogger's suite.
 Except for the RCA releases, all of the recordings of the concerto rely on a version edited in 1992 by Christopher Husted.
 The disc also includes Hogger's extended suite based on Herrmann's incidental music for Citizen Kane (1941).